yeontaek/BERT-MECAB-Korean-Model/README.md

-# BERT_MECAB_Korean
-BERT with MECAB for Korean text
+# BERT with MECAB for Korean text